chessquest/chess-quest-web/README.md

 W.I.P.
 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

+Chess.js documentation for chessboard methods can be found in the readme [here!](https://github.com/jhlywa/chess.js/)

+Chessboardjs documentation with examples of implementation with chess.js can be found [here!](https://chessboardjs.com/docs)

 <!-- ROADMAP -->
 ## Roadmap